enze-chen/enze-chen.github.io/advising.markdown

 ### Scheduling a meeting

-The best way to meet with me is to put some time on my calendar.
+The best way to meet with me is to _put some time on my calendar_!
-I have learned that most students have no idea what I mean when I say this, so [here's a tutorial](https://youtu.be/f_LOyRQm1pI){:target="_blank"} that illustrates what I mean.
+Except I have learned that most students have no idea what I mean when I say this, so [here's a tutorial](https://youtu.be/f_LOyRQm1pI){:target="_blank"} that illustrates what I mean.
 If I don't receive an email from you beforehand about our meeting, please put in the event description a brief message explaining what you want to talk about.
 See you soon!